mnamazi5/LineupOptimization/README.md

 # NBAnLineupOptimization
 A python script used to output n-lineups for a respective NBA Fanduel slate.
-The program incorporates Vegas-lines and player expected value in it's evaluation.
+The program incorporates Vegas-lines and a player's expected outputin it's evaluation.